 A lot of things can be used as hump molds.
 You can buy them or make them, or simply use an item that you already have that fits the bill.
 They can be made of a range of materials, including plaster, wood, MDF, and plastic.

 - Ideally, you want a bowl with a completely smooth base and no lip.
-This is because whatever shape your bowl has, your clay will adopt too.
+This is because whatever shape your bowl has, your clay will adapt too.

 - Choose something with a little bit of flex in it.
 This will make it easier to remove the mold from the clay when the clay is leather hard.